The Adventures of Milo and Otis: Production

-Director Masanori Hata and associate director Kon Ichikawa edited the film together from 74 hours of footage (400,000 ft of film), shot over a period of four years.
+Director and screenwriter Masanori Hata and assistance director Kon Ichikawa edited the film together from 74 hours of footage (400,000 ft of film), shot over a period of four years.

 Soundtrack

 The original Japanese soundtrack, released as The Adventures of Chatran: Original Soundtrack, was composed by Ryuichi Sakamoto and included "Koneko Monogatari" (子猫物語), a theme song performed by Keiko Yoshinaga.
 During the promotion of the film in Japan, the song "Neko Jita Gokoro mo Koi no Uchi" (猫舌ごころも恋のうち), originally recorded by Ushiroyubi Sasaregumi for the Fuji TV anime series High School Kimengumi, was used in commercials for the film.

 The musical score for the English-language version was composed by Michael Boddicker.
-Music was borrowed from Elmer Bernstein's score to To Kill a Mockingbird (specifically the two cues, "Roll in the Tire" and "Peek-a-boo" with minor changes in the music), and John Williams' score to The Witches of Eastwick (using these cues "The Township of Eastwick" and "Have Another Cherry!", again with minor changes in the music).
+Music was borrowed from Elmer Bernstein's score to To Kill a Mockingbird (specifically the two cues, "Roll in the Tire" and "Peekaboo" with minor changes in the music), and John Williams' score to The Witches of Eastwick.
 The song "Walk Outside", written by Dick Tarrier, is performed by Dan Crow in the opening shots and end credits.

 The English-language version of the film also contained music by classical composers including: